-All terrain wheels, foot-friendly brakes, and a width of only 27 inches mean that this amazing stroller wagon can go anywhere you want to take it, from the park to the beach to Disneyworld!
+All-terrain wheels, foot-friendly brakes, and a width of only 27 inches mean that this amazing stroller wagon can go anywhere you want to take it, from the park to the beach to Disneyworld!

 One of my favorite features is the snack trays.
 There is one for each seating spot, so there’s no fighting over who gets to put their drink in the drink holder.
-Best of all, both the the trays can attach in the middle of the wagon to create a little snack table of sorts.
+Best of all, both the trays can attach to the middle of the wagon to create a little snack table of sorts.
 And there’s still plenty of space for the kids to sit in.

 And if you have more drinks than kids (because parents are allowed to sneak a juice box, too), there are extra drink holders on the outside of the stroller.
 They are made from fabric and have an elastic band at the top to accommodate everything from water bottles to sippy cups to Starbucks drinks.

 The other storage bonus is the cargo basket.
 This can be put on the back of the stroller to help hold toys or other gear.
 But if it’s not needed, it can be rotated to sit on the inside of the stroller thanks to the moveable and reversible design.

 Want the protection of a canopy without the hassle, bulk, and height?
 Just pop the retractable UPF 50+ canopies of the Pivot Xplore out.
 They look and work like a stroller canopy and there is one for each side.
 Each canopy has adjustable angles so you can put them where the sun is.
 You can even make them meet in the middle for max shade.